onyb/reobject/README.md

 ### Why?

-* You are refactoring a codebase with years of accumulated code-vomit.
+* Your boss asked you to refactor a codebase with years of accumulated code-vomit.
-* Your code looks like a Christmas tree.
+* Your code is starting to look like a Christmas tree.
-* You want to implement design patterns without the boilerplate.
+* You want to implement/invent design patterns without the boilerplate.
-* You care about maintainability, and cleanliness.

 ### Contributing

 Want to help?
+For a start, you can contribute to the project by:

+* Using reobject in your projects, proposing new features, or trying it out just for fun.
+* Sending pull requests with recipes cooked using reobject.
-Please review the [contributing guidelines](CONTRIBUTING.md), and take a look at some [good first bugs](https://github.com/onyb/reobject/issues?q=is%3Aissue+is%3Aopen+label%3Abitesize)!
+* Trying your hand at some [good first bugs](https://github.com/onyb/reobject/issues?q=is%3Aissue+is%3Aopen+label%3Abitesize).
+* Improving test coverage, and writing documentation.

+<sub>I even added some [Contributing guidelines](CONTRIBUTING.md) to make GitHub happy.</sub>